MRG-R1: Reinforcement Learning for Clinically Aligned Medical Report Generation: Introduction

-Our main contributions can be summarized as follows: \begin{itemize} \item \textbf{Semantic-Driven RL with GRPO for Clinically Aligned MRG.} We introduce an SRL framework that casts the Med-LVLM as a report-generation policy and optimizes it using GRPO, moving beyond token-level maximum likelihood.
-Given a chest X-ray study, the policy samples a small group of candidate reports; GRPO computes group-relative advantages by normalizing rewards within this set, enabling low-variance, value-free policy updates.
-This directly addresses the mismatch between local token losses and global clinical goals, and provides a stable mechanism to align long-form outputs with clinically meaningful criteria. \item \textbf{CheXbert-Guided Clinical Efficacy Reward and Instruction-Driven Explicit Reasoning.} To encode clinical semantics, we leverage CheXbert \cite{smit2020chexbert} to extract 14-label observations from both generated and reference reports, map them into signed label vectors, and compute a margin-based CheXbert cosine similarity (MCCS) as a report-level reward.
-MCCS is polarity-sensitive, excludes the noisy "No Finding" dimension, and applies a margin to suppress weak, incidental matches—thereby rewarding accurate coverage and correct polarity while penalizing unsupported or contradictory statements.
-In parallel, a lightweight format reward—triggered when the model follows a " \verb|<think>…</think> → <report>…</report>|" structure—encourages explicit, self-generated reasoning without requiring Chain-of-Thought annotations.
-The total reward is a weighted combination of MCCS and format terms, so clinical correctness remains primary while structural regularity improves interpretability and auditability. \item \textbf{Comprehensive Empirical Experiments and Ablation Study.} Extensive experiments and analyses on the IU X-Ray \cite{demner2015preparing}, MIMIC-CXR \cite{johnson2019mimic}, have validate the clinical efficacy of our method. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize} \item \textbf{Semantic-Driven RL with GRPO for Clinically Aligned MRG.} We propose an SRL framework that optimizes MRG at the report level using clinically grounded rewards, addressing the mismatch between token-level training objectives and global clinical goals. \item \textbf{CheXbert-Guided Clinical Efficacy Reward and Instruction-Driven Explicit Reasoning.} We introduce MCCS, a margin-based CheXbert cosine-similarity reward, to score agreement in clinically meaningful findings, explicitly accounting for positive and negative observations while suppressing weak or incidental matches, thereby improving factual accuracy and reducing unsupported statements. \item \textbf{Comprehensive Empirical Experiments and Ablation Study.} Extensive experiments and analyses on the IU X-Ray \cite{demner2015preparing}, MIMIC-CXR \cite{johnson2019mimic}, have validate the clinical efficacy of our method. \end{itemize}